SHANK885/FaceNet/README.md

 ### FaceNet Realtime: What is does?

 Our facenet realtime is able to recognize the faces of all the members that is enrolled in the database.
-However, if a face is not enrolled it will make it as unknown.
+However, if a face is not enrolled it will make it as unknown.It is also able to predict the gender and age of the detected faces in the realtime video stream.

-### How to run realtime recognition.
+### How to run FaceNet Realtime Recognition.

   * Enroll the faces you want by following the above steps.
   * Go to the FaceNet/src directory.
   * run har_real_time_recognition_v2.py.
-  * It will be able to recognize the faceq that are present in the database and will mark a face unknown if it is not             registered.
+  * It will be able to recognize the faces that are present in the database and will mark a face unknown if it is not             registered.
+  * All the detected faces and its predicted age, gender as well as detection time is stored in output/face_data.csv

 ### How to recognize faces stored in the FaceNet/database/test_data directory ?